Premises Liability Attorney in Philadelphia

 - Dangerous Conditions in Stores or Businesses: These could involve situations where merchandise is improperly stacked, leading to falling objects injuring customers, or where there are dangerous structural issues in a building that cause harm to patrons.

-Types of Injured Visitors
+Types of Injured Visitors in Philadelphia

 There are three main categories of visitors under premises liability law: